 Power banks that have AC Adapters are basically able to be used as USB wall chargers as well, as they can be used while they’re plugged into an AC outlet for recharging.

 Rugged Power banks

 Just like most electronics on the market, power banks are fragile.
-Just any normal power bank that’s dropped onto the hard ground or exposed to water is going be damaged.
+Just any normal power bank that’s dropped onto the hard ground or exposed to water is going to be damaged.
 However, when it comes to portable chargers, it can cause quite a lot of worry that your power bank is going to get damaged.
 That is why Rugged power banks exist.

 Rugged power banks are ones that are built to withstand and survive circumstances that normal ones cannot.
-These chargers have reinforcements on their structures that make them impervious to shock damage and that makes them shockproof.
+These chargers have reinforcements on their structures that make them impervious to shock damage, and that makes them shockproof.
 They’re also waterproof because they have port covers that are able to cover the USB ports.
 With that said, not all Rugged power banks have the same waterproofing level.

-Waterproofing is only possible when a Rugged power bank is not in use and the ports are covered.
-These tough chargers are marketed to be best used while you’re in the outdoors hiking or camping; however, they’re just as useful for everyday use power banks because threats such as dropping the power bank or getting it exposed to water are still present.
+Waterproofing is only possible when a Rugged power bank is not in use, and the ports are covered.
+These tough chargers are marketed to be best used while you’re in the outdoors, hiking or camping; however, they’re just as useful for everyday use power banks because threats such as dropping the power bank or getting it exposed to water are still present.

 Special charging tech like Quick Charge or USB-C is also present with power banks like these.
-There are quite a lot of devices that are compatible with Quick Charge and the number of devices that use USB-C is increasing; when using compatible devices with these charging technologies, you’re able to charge them a lot faster.
-Some power banks even have DC output ports that allow you charge laptops.
+There are quite a lot of devices that are compatible with Quick Charge, and the number of devices that use USB-C is increasing; when using compatible devices with these charging technologies, you’re able to charge them a lot faster.
+Some power banks even have DC output ports that allow you to charge laptops.

 Car Jumper Power banks

-As useful as these power banks are though, they’re quite large and heavy; even larger and heavier than most high capacity power banks.
+As useful as these power banks are, though, they’re quite large and heavy, even larger and heavier than most high-capacity power banks.
 As a result, it’s best to just keep these types of power banks in your car where they’ll be the most useful.